SeleniumHQ/mobile-spec/spec-draft.md

 Mobile devices have a variety of sensors and input methods.
 These are automated as follows:

-* The virtual keyboard: ?
+* The virtual keyboard: use sendKeys
-* acceleromator: ?
+* acceleromator: TODO @mdas is working on this
 * geolocation: use regular webdriver endpoints
-* rotation (different from orientation): ?
+* rotation (different from orientation): TODO
-* battery level: ?
+* battery level: not in spec, perhaps exposed via executeScript
-* network speed: (maybe we don't want to allow access to this)?

-TODO: I feel like we never figured this out
+* network speed: not in spec, perhaps exposed via executeScript

 WebViews and Other Contexts
 ---------------------------